The Fortina Course

 AIA 1 LU | HSW, Canada Potential 1 Learning Credit, IDCEC 0.1 CEU HSW

 RegisterWith the fluid nature of almost all industries today, partly due to societal disruptions caused by the pandemic, it’s more important than ever for businesses to be able to pivot their models and accommodate future changes with ease.
 Flexible design is imperative for adaptable commercial interiors, as is being able to divide space for different uses down the line.
+This course will discuss how modular shelving and storage systems can help meet these important objectives.
+We will explore the components and design options for flexible shelving and storage systems and how they can help future-proof offices, retail stores, and hospitality facilities.

 Learning Objectives

-- Explore the various modular shelving and storage components and understand how the system works.
+1. Examine the importance of flexible design and space division in commercial interiors.2.
+Explore the various modular shelving and storage components and understand how the system works.

-- Identify the wide variety of options available for modular shelving systems, including lighting, accessories, and finishes.
+3. Identify the wide variety of options available for modular shelving systems, including lighting, accessories, and finishes.

-- Discover how modular shelving and storage systems can help designers create adaptable interiors and divide spaces.
+4. Discover how modular shelving and storage systems can help designers create adaptable interiors and divide spaces.

 The System 1224 Course